TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L1306/driverlib/uart_rx_hw_flow_control/README.md

 Ensure that the UART Receiver example is running before starting the UART Transmitter example.
 Once the example is started, the UART Receiver will wait to receive data.
 A breakpoint will be asserted after receiving the data.
+LED1 will turn on when the application completes.
+USER_TEST_PIN GPIO will mimic the behavior of the LED pin on the BoosterPack header and can be used to verify the LED behavior.